 It was clear from the start that my time doing wedding photography at the Hundred House Hotel was going to be a great experience.
 It has the perfect blend of refined vintage panache and cosy country pub, with the essence of a traditional English country home.
 As James greeted the arriving guests I snuck into the barn where the wedding ceremony was to take place.
 With white chairs lined up to make the aisle, posies of white roses and glittering lights, it was a fairy-tale vision.

-We then retreated back to the front garden which provided a naturally charming backdrop for outdoor wedding photography at the Hundred House Hotel, and the guests soon gathered round for group photos.
+We then retreated back to the front garden which provided a naturally charming backdrop for outdoor wedding photography at the Hundred House Hotel, and the guests soon gathered around for group photos.

 As the preparations were made for the wedding reception, I explored the now transformed barn.
 Bottles of Merlot waited on sophistically-laid tables, accompanied by dainty bird cages housing small candles and confetti hearts.
 And on the wedding cake table was a little wooden box for cards and posies of pastel flowers.
 All these small but significant items provided that personal touch for capturing wedding photography at the Hundred House Hotel.
 Soon everyone was seated, James and Heather sat beneath the ‘Just Married’ banner, the speeches began and wine glasses were chinked in celebration.